 - Ubiq’s official libraries connect to Ubiq’s servers over TLS and verify TLS certificates on each connection

 Keeping our platform safe and secure is a top priority for us at Ubiq.
 We welcome the contribution of external security researchers and look forward to awarding them for their invaluable contribution to the security of all of our customers.

-If you believe you’ve discovered a bug in Ubiq’s security, please get in touch at ([email protected]).
+If you believe you’ve discovered a bug in Ubiq’s security, please get in touch at (mailto:[email protected]).
 Our security team quickly investigates all reported security issues and will respond as quickly as possible to your report.
 We request that you not publicly disclose the bug until it has been addressed by Ubiq.

 Security researchers are an invaluable asset to the internet community, and we appreciate the hard work that goes into security research to keep our platform safe.
 To demonstrate and reinforce our appreciation, we maintain a reward program for responsibly disclosed vulnerabilities.
 Ubiq rewards the confidential disclosure of any implementation or design issue that could be used to compromise the integrity or confidentially of our users’ data (such as by bypassing our login process, injecting code into another user’s session, or instigating action on another user’s behalf).